Introduction to Universal Credit

 Universal Credit will be made up of separate amounts of money to meet your personal needs, whether you are a single person or part of a couple.

-When you move from any of these benefits or credits, you will not be any worse off at the point where you change to Universal Credit, as long as your circumstances remain the same as before.
+When you move from any of these benefits or credits, you will not be any worse off at the point where you change to Universal Credit, as long as your circumstances stay the same as before.

 What benefits are being replaced by Universal Credit?